01 of 07

 Stuffy noses and troublesome coughs can make sleeping comfortably close to impossible, and rough nights for baby means tough mornings for Mom and Dad.
 Humidifiers make it easier for your congested baby to breath, and better breathing leads to better sleep for all.

 That said, your little one doesn’t have to be sick to enjoy the sleep benefits of nightly humidifier use.
 The comforting hum of a humidifier can serve as a white noise machine, drowning out the household noise and mimicking the raucous chorus of whooshing and gurgling that your tiny dreamer experienced in the womb.Continue to 6 of 7 below.

 If you’ve ever visited a humid climate, you already know that all that warm, moist air can make the weather feel considerably warmer than the thermometer would have you believe.
 Using a warm-mist humidifier in your home has the same effect, creating warmth without the negative effects of artificial heating.
 Chilly night?
 Crank on that humidifier, turn the heat down, and enjoy the benefit of a smaller utility bill next month!Continue to 7 of 7 below.

 07 of 07

 Interested in buying a nursery humidifier for your baby?
 Don't forget to do your homework!
-Learn the benefits and drawbacks of cool-mist vs warm-mist models with this handy comparison guide.
+Learn the benefits and drawbacks of cool-mist vs. warm-mist models.